4ffy/brainfuck-go/README.md

 Every Brainfuck interpreter has its idiosyncrasies.
 Here's some of the relevant ones for this program.
 - Cells wrap around when they go below zero or above the max cell size.
-- Cells are left unmodifiedwhen a `,` operation is read and there is no input left.
+- Cells are left unmodified when a `,` operation is read and there is no input left.
 - Input strings are given on a single line and terminated by a newline, which is not included when passed to the interpreter.